ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 * Submit all the code you have developed/changed for this assignment.
 * Highlight any challenges you encountered and what possible work is missing.
 Did you learn anything?
 * Provide a screenshot from successful sniffing with `scapy`
-* Demonstrate the successful execution of your ARP poisoning and MITM attack, capture the network traffic using Wireshark during the following operations:
+* Demonstrate the successful execution of your ARP poisoning and MITM attack, by capturing the network traffic using Wireshark during the following operations:
   * The ARP spoofing process where you manipulate the ARP tables of the involved devices.
   * The moment you execute a curl request to the target server (Bob) from the victim's machine (Alice).
   * How `mitmproxy` intercepts and modifies the HTTP traffic between Alice and Bob.